Settlement Amounts of Sex Abuse Lawsuits

 • 2024, Oregon: $3,500,000 Settlement.
 The St. Helens School District in Oregon has settled a civil rights lawsuit for $3.5 million, marking the state’s largest sex abuse settlement involving a public school.
 The lawsuit accused the district of failing to address the predatory behavior of a high school teacher towards female students, which continued until his arrest for sexually abusing the plaintiff.
 The plaintiff’s claim highlighted the district’s “deliberate indifference” to the known risks posed by the teacher, despite being aware of his behavior for over a decade.
 This sex abuse suit emphasized, as so many of these cases do, systemic failures at multiple levels within the school district, including a lack of accountability, inadequate record-keeping, and an absence of internal investigations to prevent future incidents.
 The teacher involved was sentenced to over four years in prison and is now required to register as a sex offender.
 The settlement, covered by the school insurer, comes after a federal judge allowed the lawsuit to proceed, underscoring the district’s responsibility to protect students from known dangers.

-• 2024, Pennsylvania: $24,500,000 Arbitration Award: Two women were forced into prostitution at the ages of 16 and 17 and were taken to the motel dozens of times.
+• 2024, Pennsylvania: $24,500,000 Arbitration Award: Two women were forced into prostitution at the ages of 16 and 17 and were taken to a motel dozens of times.
 One of the women was told by one of her gun-toting captors that he would kill her family if she didn’t cooperate.
 She was drugged and given a daily quota of earning $2,000 to $3,000 from prostitution.
 They eventually got free.
 One of the women managed to escape her trafficker by calling the police.
 The other was rescued by the FBI in Northeast Philadelphia.
 They were brave enough to tell their story and received the compensation they more than deserved.

 • 2023, West Virginia: $100,000,000 Settlement.
 Former students at a private boarding school alleged that they suffered various forms of abuse, including bodily injury, sexual misconduct, false imprisonment, malnutrition, and emotional distress during their time there.
 The alleged abuse included being confined in small, dark, and cold rooms for prolonged periods with minimal food and unsanitary conditions.
 There were also claims that the school did what we see in so many clergy abuse and other institutional abuse cases – it concealed evidence of this maltreatment.
 A significant settlement of around $100 million was reached to resolve many of these claims, though other cases remained pending.

 • 2023, Missouri: $1,000,000 Settlement.
 At a daycare facility, a 13-year-old autistic boy was molested by another student in a bathroom due to inadequate supervision by the staff.
 The assailant later admitted to initiating the abuse and instructing the victim in sexual acts during an interview with state officials.
 Subsequently, the daycare settled the matter for $1 million with the victim’s family.
-The specific identities and the location of the facility where the molestation occured were undisclosed.
+The specific identities and the location of the facility where the molestation occurred were undisclosed.
 These settlement agreements in child victims act lawsuits are incredibly rigid.

 • 2023, Nebraska: $116,000 Settlement.
 The plaintiff, a retail store employee, claimed that her supervisor on multiple occasions attempted to touch her buttocks, grazed her breast with his elbow, grabbed her breasts intentionally, and asked the plaintiff to engage in a sexual relationship several times.
 Eventually, the supervisor forcibly raped the plaintiff on the job under the threat of being fired.